Neuromarketing Strategies For Your eCommerce Business

 Financial payment technology can help you meet your KPIs

-In today's post, we bring you some ideas about neuromarketing to help you better identify your customer's needs.
-Yes, you’re reading it right.
-Neuromarketing and fintech as definitive tools to increase the sales of your ecommerce portal (in the short and long term).
+Neuromarketing and fintech as definitive tools to increase the sales of your e-commerce portal (in the short and long term).
 If you have read any of our previous posts, you will know that at PayXpert we are committed to solid, future-oriented sales strategies.
 Not only do we want to help you sell more, we want those customers to have a good experience and come back.
 We want to help you build loyalty.

-According to Roger Dooley, (author of "Brainfluence") , one of the main factors behind the purchase decision is the confidence that the ecommerce portal inspires in the visitor.
-In other words: trust as one of the main causes of the conversion of a lead into a buyer.
+According to Roger Dooley, (author of "Brainfluence") , one of the main factors behind the purchase decision is the confidence that the e-commerce portal inspires in the visitor.
+In other words: trust is one of the main causes of converting a lead into a buyer.
 Does your website inspire enough confidence?
-Do you have a secure payment gateway in which your customers are willing to enter their personal data?
+Do you have a secure payment gateway in which your customers are willing to enter their data?
 Let us examine what lies behind a trusting relationship between shop and customer.

 Strategies to sell more online: payment tools to provide the best user experience

-According to the Business School of Innovation and Entrepreneurship, it takes our brain 2.5 seconds to decide if your online shop is trustworthy or not, and that 95% of purchase decisions are unconscious .
-Yes, you may not be very clear about what all this means.
-Basically, the design of your website must be as intuitive as possible, and you have little time to show your lead (potential customer) the reasons to make him see that your ecommerce portal is reliable.
+According to the Business School of Innovation and Entrepreneurship, it takes our brain 2.5 seconds to decide if your online shop is trustworthy or not, and 95% of purchase decisions are unconscious.
+As a consequence, the design of your website must be as intuitive as possible, and you have little time to show your lead (potential customer) the reasons to convince her that your e-commerce portal is reliable.

 Some examples of how to optimise your resources to generate more lead conversions are:

-• Keep the shopping cart in a visible place: most often it is in the upper right corner.
-This way, you speed up the interaction of the user and optimise their visiting time.
+• Keep the shopping cart in a visible place: most often, it is in the upper right corner.
+This way, you speed up the user's interaction and optimise their visiting time.

 • Call to action: short and concise.
 Remember: your client's visiting time is limited, as is the attention they will devote to you.
 No long, convoluted texts nor texts with complicated calligraphies.
 You want your web design to be as clean and light as possible.

-• Make the reviews stand out: this is one of the sections that give your online business the most credibility.
+• Make the reviews stand out: this is one section that gives your online business the most credibility.
 Testimonials from real customers about their experience on your website.
-Keep an eye on them regularly to make sure you solve any kind of incident.
+Keep an eye on them regularly to make sure you solve any incident.

 Frictionless payments: help your customer sell more